y1n/GoElites.Wiki/Troubleshooting/Application Troubleshooting.md

-Here is a list of most known issues which may occur during the use of GoElites application and solutions to them.
+*Here is a list of most known issues which may occur during the use of GoElites application and solutions to them*.

 | Issue | Solution |
 |--|--|
 | **The loader won't start!** | Make sure you have correctly installed all of the prerequisite software mentioned in [Installation](./Getting Started/Installation.md) instructions. |